dvdmtw98/blog/Post Vault/articles/2021-03-05-overthewire-bandit-level-10-level-11.md

 VGhlIHBhc3N3b3JkIGlzIElGdWt3S0dzRlc4TU9xM0lSRnFyeEUxaHhUTkViVVBSCg==
 ```

-Looking at the content it looks like an string of random characters but from the question we know that the data is base64 encoded.
+Looking at the content it looks like a string of random characters but from the question we know that the data is base64 encoded.
 We can decode this data using the `base64` command that is present on Unix systems.
 The `-d` flag is used to decode the data

-_(For detailed information on base64 encoding refer the attached article)_
+_(For detailed information on base64 encoding refer to the attached article)_

 ```
 bandit10@bandit:~$ cat data.txt | base64 -d